 A slowly permeable layer is significant for the land use, genetic and hydrological understanding of soils.
 Other diagnostic horizons that frequently also function as a slowly permeable horizon are fragipans, argillic horizons, densipans, humus-pans or ortstein-pans and lithic or paralithic contacts.

+Saline soil material

+Soil salinity refers to the accumulation of water-soluble salts, mainly of sodium, calcium and magnesium.
+These can severely affect plant growth and land use, and increase soil erosion (Hazelton and Murphy 2017, p.
+95).
+Most soils generate some salt as a product of chemical weathering, with composition and concentration determined by the parent material lithology.
+Soils may also receive additional salt at their surface, transported by wind and/or rain.
+Some soils are affected by saline groundwater from marine or hydrothermal sources.
+Under higher rainfall regimes and under good drainage conditions, these salts are leached from the soil (Hewitt et al, 2021).
+Where rainfall is too low to remove salt (or a profile is in a low-lying, water-receiving location), salts can accumulate and may ultimately precipitate as crystals in the profile and/or on the soil surface.
+Soil salinity is somewhat difficult to measure in the field in ways that can be strongly related to plant growth (DERM, 2011).
+As a compromise, the electrical conductivity (EC) of a 1:5 solution of soil to deionised water is measured.
+Results exceeding 0.8 mS/cm within in the top 60 cm of the soil profile are considered significant enough in the classification of Gley, Recent, Raw, and Semi-arid soil orders.
+Note that salinity at any given location (including within the profile) is expected to be highly variable across seasons, and will generally be at its maximum towards the end of a dry summer.

 Sodic features

-A horizon with sodic features has significant exchangeable sodium (not necessarily related to a high soluble salt content).
+A horizon with sodic features, denoted by the horizon notation suffix n, has significant exchangeable sodium and is not necessarily characterised by a high soluble salt content.
 It has BOTH

 1. Either

-Exchangeable sodium percentage of 6% or more (or exchangeable sodium is 0.7 cmol/kg or more); or
+Exchangeable sodium percentage of 6% or more (or exchangeable sodium is 0.7 cmolc/kg or more); or

 When a 10 mm diameter sample which has been air-dried is placed in distilled water or salt free water a cloud of dispersed clay will form within 10 minutes around the sample.
 This test will not apply if the soil is in any degree cemented; AND